yliu1268/cast-workflows/targetedTR/launch_aou/README_aou.md

 # TDL

 Next attempts:
+* make our hipstr use new version of htslib
 * print out chip/hardware info being used to see if it correlates with segfaults?
 * rerun batch generation for 300
 * catch 139 (segfault) gracefully and still create good (empty) vcf+index